LinuxJedi/linuxjedi.co.uk/content/blog/2016/12/16/portability.rst

 :category: misc
 :tags: software engineering, shell, AIX

-Portability is a kind of issue that people always talk about in software engineering feild.
+Portability is a kind of issue that people always talk about in software engineering field.
 I never have been through such problem on my own probably because I don't have to port my stuff into different platforms.
 However, this is not the case anymore during the work.